Casuarina glauca 'Cousin It'

 Casuarinas are often called 'native pines' because their foliage bears a similarity to pine needles.
 Individual plants are either male or female, but unlike the conifers they bear resemblance to they are in fact true flowering plants.
 The Casuarinaceae family is native to Australia, southeast Asia and islands of the Pacific.

-Casuarina glauca is commonly called the “Swamp Oak” due to the wood's oak-like appearance and natural occurrence near brackish waterways.
-The prostrate form is a non-flowering curio originating at Bulli south of Sydney.
+Casuarina glauca is commonly called the 'Swamp Oak' due to the wood's oak-like appearance and natural occurrence near brackish waterways.
+The prostrate form is a non-flowering curio originating at Bulli south of Sydney (see map left).
 The bark is grey-brown and scaly, with stems growing horizontally to mould over surfaces.
 The reason for its form and failure to produce flowers is unclear.
 However many other coastal heath plants, such as Banksia and Themeda similarly produce prostrate forms.

 Cuttings were taken from plants near Booderee National Park in 1989 and are now established in Canberra's Australian National Botanic Gardens, where they cover the ground with dense spreading foliage creating sanctuary for reptiles and invertebrates.
 The thick litter layer produced retains moisture, retards soil erosion and suppresses the germination of other species.

 Elsewhere, the form can create useful traps for wind blown sand or salt and cultivated Casuarina glauca stems have been used in reasonably nutritious recipes for chicken feed!

 The leaves, or 'teeth', are very small and form rings at intervals along the stems, which are the chlorophyll containing and photosynthetic parts of the plant.
 Wax covered and deeply grooved, they provide the plant with attributes to withstand drying environments, such as coastal heath.